itsamrit/itsamrit/README.md

 It doesnt run even if u use microsoft devcontainer environment & dont do npm install after the auto npm install.

 If npm installtion or any installtion is stuck or doing samething at some point without resulting a error, it is internet problem even if it is 1mb/sec & even it is 5g wifi & its more than 1000s

+After cant compose more than 1 docker file.
+So after composing using devconfigure, u cant compose any docker file of original github repo